Software Testing or QA is the best platform for newcomers to enter into IT industry despite the misconceptions that it is a lesser or lower paid job.

 - Team Roster with Point-of-contact info. for each module or testing type

-- Test Estimates – Time and effort.
+- Test Estimates: Time and effort.
 Budget details are confidential and you will not find them here

-- Risks and mitigation plans
+- Risk and mitigation plans

 - Approvals